Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Go ahead," Powell sat back and listened.

 She took a deep breath.
-"Uh… I’ve, well… I’ve decided not to re-enlist, sir."
+"Uh...
+I’ve, well...
+I’ve decided not to re-enlist, sir."

 Powell nodded.
 Expected as the news was, losing her was going to suck.
 "Aye.
 Now, keep in mind that you’re well before your retirement age so you won’t get benefits beyond being ‘Horse’s spouse..."

 "We’ve taken that into account sir.
-But… well, we lost a lot of people on *Caledonia,* and…"
+But... well, we lost a lot of people on *Caledonia,* and..."

 "Aye.
 I’d have to be bloody blind to not notice your growing family.
-An’ I imagine it won’t stop at just one…?"
+An’ I imagine it won’t stop at just one...?"

 She smiled.
 "He kicks almost as hard as his daddy," she confided.

 Powell uttered a rare laugh.
 "Hah!
 Well!
 I don’t envy you, then.
 But any road, I know better than to try an’ talk you out of it.
-What I *was* going to say is that I imagine the unit will still have frequent need of your expertise and experience, an’ I was wonderin’ if you’d factored *that* thought into your plans…?"
+What I *was* going to say is that I imagine the unit will still have frequent need of your expertise and experience, an’ I was wonderin’ if you’d factored *that* thought into your plans...?"

 "You’d take me on as a consultant?" she asked.